 What is Google My Business

-If you’ve never heard of Google My Business (GMB), it’s a free and easy to use tool for businesses to manage their online presence across Google search and maps.
+If you’ve never heard of Google My Business (GMB), it’s an easy-to-use and free tool for businesses to manage their online presence across Google search and maps.
 This includes listing your business name, location, hours, monitoring and replying to customer reviews, adding photos and more.

-With the majority of individuals leaning on the internet for information it is essential for you to have a google my business account.
+With the majority of individuals leaning on the internet for information, it is essential for you to have a google business profile.

 Your Online Business Card

-Think of your GMB account as your online business card.
-It’s a one stop shop for your customers to get all the information they need about your business.
+Think of your google business profile as your online business card.
+It’s a one-stop shop for your customers to get all the information they need about your business.

 How often do you go on Google and check out a company’s information before committing to going there?
 We think it’s safe to assume, a lot.
-In fact 1 in 3 people conduct a search on their smartphone before visiting a store.
+In fact, 1 in 3 people conducts a google search on their smartphone before visiting a store.
 Even more so 97% of consumers check a company’s online presence before deciding to visit them.
 Without a GMB presence, it’s a missed opportunity of exposure.

 It also allows you to quickly give your potential customers all the information regarding your company.
-Your GMB profile shows: your phone number, address (if applicable), website, store hours, products or services, reviews and company statement.
+Your business listing shows your phone number, address (if applicable), website, store hours, products or services, reviews and a company statement.
 Instead of consumers having to go onto your website to find the information they need, they are able to find everything right from their browser.

-Not only can brick and mortar stores benefit from GMB but purely online businesses can as well!
+Not only can a local business benefit from GMB but purely online business or service area business can as well!
 Although online businesses might not be able to take advantage of all the features, it’s still a great way to get in front of your customers.
+Plus a google business listing helps with local SEO which allows you to be found by more people!

-Here’s an example of a GMB store front of a cafe in Waterloo called Princess Cafe.
+Here’s an example of a GMB business listing store front of a cafe in Waterloo called Princess Cafe.

 How to Set up your Google My Business Account